101 Fun Things to Do in Charlotte

 99. Add the Novant Health Thanksgiving Day Parade to your Turkey Day traditions.
 Local dancers, choirs and marching bands have marched down the streets of Uptown since 1947.

 Tell us as you mark items off the list.
-Share photos of your adventures using #charlottesgotalot on social media.
+Share photos of your adventures using #charlottesgotalot.